Top 10 Causes of Stress at Work

 It’s easy to assume that leaders probably have higher stress levels when compared to their employees.
 However, that’s far from the truth.

-People in control tend to have lower stress levels because they feel they have the power and influence to make decisions.
+People in control tend to have lower stress levels as they feel they have power, influence, and ownership to make decisions.
+On the other hand, a subordinate, due to a limited decision-making capability or none at all, deals with a higher perceived stress.

 3. Toxic work environment